tahandy/ToroExact/README.md

 # ToroExact

-ToroExact is a Python program meant to generate exact solutions to Riemann problems for the Euler equations of hydrodynamics, based on the solver of Toro (1999).
-By default, the seven verification test problems described by Toro are included.
+ToroExact is a Python program meant to generate exact solutions to Riemann problems for the Euler equations of hydrodynamics, based on the solver of Toro [1].
+By default, the seven problems used for code verification by Toro are included.
 Additionally, user-defined problems may be specified on the command line.

 ## Installation